MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/bing-maps-dev-center-help/updating-your-bing-maps-account.md

 ## Change the Microsoft account associated with your Bing Maps Account

- To change the Microsoft account that you use to log in to the Bing Maps Dev Center ([HYPERLINK "https://www.bingmapsportal.com/" https://www.bingmapsportal.com/](https://www.bingmapsportal.com/)), you must email [mpnet@microsoft.com](mailto:mpnet@microsoft.com) your request and include the following information:
+ To change the Microsoft account that you use to log in to the [Bing Maps Dev Center](https://www.bingmapsportal.com/), you must email [mpnet@microsoft.com](mailto:mpnet@microsoft.com) your request and include the following information:

 -   Your Bing Maps Dev Center account ID.